dotnet/aspire/src/Components/Aspire.Npgsql.EntityFrameworkCore.PostgreSQL/README.md

 builder.AddNpgsqlDbContext<MyDbContext>("postgresdb");
 ```

 You can then retrieve the `MyDbContext` instance using dependency injection.
-For example, to retrieve the cache from a Web API controller:
+For example, to retrieve the context from a Web API controller:

 ```cs
 private readonly MyDbContext _context;